-The legislation as of 31.12.2022 requires a minimum Common Equity Tier 1 of 12.0 per cent, including a conservation buffer of 2.5 per cent, a systemic risk buffer of 3.0 per cent and a counter cyclical buffer of 2.0 per cent.
-Minimum capital adequacy ratio is 15.5 per cent.
+The legislation as of 31.12.2023 requires a minimum Common Equity Tier 1 of 14.0 per cent, including a conservation buffer of 2.5 per cent, a systemic risk buffer of 4.5 per cent and a countercyclical buffer of 2.5 per cent.
+Minimum capital adequacy ratio is 17.5 per cent.
 The current defined long-term target for Møre Boligkreditt AS is to meet minimum capital requirements.
-Møre Boligkreditt AS has as of 31.12.2022 capital adequacy/Tier 1 capital ratio of 19.3 per cent.
+Møre Boligkreditt AS has as of 31.12.2023 capital adequacy/Tier 1 capital ratio of 19.5 per cent.

-Norges Bank has decided to increase the countercyclical buffer to 2.5 per cent with effect from 31 March 2023.
-The Ministry of Finance has stated that the systemic risk buffer requirement will be increased from 3.0 per cent to 4.5 per cent with effect from 31 December 2023 for banks using the standardised approach and IRB Foundation.
+Norges Bank has increased the countercyclical buffer to 2.5 per cent with effect from 31 March 2023.
+The Ministry of Finance increased the systemic risk buffer requirement from 3.0 per cent to 4.5 per cent with effect from 31 December 2023 for banks using the standardised approach and IRB Foundation.